Doe’s the grass cry, when pasture and lawns are being mowed?

 I have shelter from the wind and storms.
 The grass doesn’t, and still I cry.

-The birds nest outside and up high.
-I rest low, enclosed and I sleep warm and tight.
+The birds nest outside ,up and high.

 Still I cry.